Brudihawo/wh1409_dri_rs/README.md

 THIS IS A WORK IN PROGRESS AND BY NO MEANS DONE.
 CURRENT STAGE IS FIGURING OUT HOW THE SIGNAL WORKS.

+Current Status: Live reading and signal parsing from usb device is working.
+Next: Controlling mouse and pressure for gimp etc.

 # Plan of Action
 1. [x] Acquire sample data using usbhid-dump (This is a script now.)